Intersections: Connecting Open/Technology, Education, Society, and Scholarship

 Why: Gather to build connections and community, and to explore our 2020 subthemes – Ethics, Access, & Futures – together

-We are excited to announce that the inaugural international conference of the Open/Technology, Education, Society, and Scholarship Association (OTESSA) will be held at the Canadian Congress of the Humanities and the Social Sciences between May 31-June 2, 2020, in London, Ontario.
+We are excited to announce that the inaugural international conference of the Open/Technology, Education, Society, and Scholarship Association (OTESSA).
 The theme for this first gathering is Intersections: Connecting Open/Technology, Education, Society, and Scholarship.

 OTESSA welcomes all who are exploring the role of open and digital technologies in education, society, and scholarship to be part of our first-ever conference gathering.
 Scholars, practitioners, graduate and undergraduate students, librarians, designers, educators from K12 or post-secondary, administrators, policy-makers: whatever your role and wherever you are located in the world, join us and contribute to our emergent discussions as a newly formed Association!